stevavoliajvar/stop_cloudflare/PEOPLE.md

 !["Cloudflare is not an option."](image/cfisnotanoption.jpg)

-"You shouldn't use it if you value visitor's privacy." -- [Searxes](https://searxes.danwin1210.me/)
+"_You shouldn't use it if you value visitor's privacy._" -- [Searxes](https://searxes.danwin1210.me/)

 ```
 format: